geek-cookbook/geek-cookbook/manuscript/index.md

     I have no hesitation in recommending him for your project, and I'll certainly be calling on him again in the future.

     - John McDowall, Founder, [kiso.io](https://kiso.io)

+### Buy my book 📖

+I'm publishing the Geek Cookbook as a formal eBook (*PDF, mobi, epub*), on Leanpub (https://leanpub.com/geek-cookbook).
+Check it out!